 The proposals in the Air Quality Plan are just the latest government actions that demonstrate the changing attitudes to diesel engines.
 According to The Society of Motor Manufacturers and Traders Ltd (SMMT), registrations of diesel vehicles have dropped by almost a third (29.9%) between October 2016 and October 2017 (SMMT, November 2017) amid controversy around the fuel and its effect on the environment.

-A new T-Charge comes into force in London in October 2017 targeting diesel vehicles, which consists of an £11.50 daily charge for driving the most polluting vehicles in certain parts of the city (that’s on top of the £11.50 Congestion Charge).
+A new T-Charge came into force in London in October 2017 targeting diesel vehicles, which consists of an £11.50 daily charge for driving the most polluting vehicles in certain parts of the city (that’s on top of the £11.50 Congestion Charge).

 This is part of the government and Transport for London’s attempt to get more people walking or cycling to work.
-In addition to London’s upcoming T-Charge, the mayors of Paris, Madrid, Athens and Mexico City have pledged to ban diesel vehicles from their respective cities by 2025.
+In addition to London’s new T-Charge, the mayors of Paris, Madrid, Athens and Mexico City have pledged to ban diesel vehicles from their respective cities by 2025.

 The latest actions to discourage motorists from using diesel prove the tide has turned against the fuel in recent years.

 Between 2000 and 2017, the number of licensed cars in the UK increased from 24.4 million to 31.2 million.
 While this may be expected due to population growth and improved road infrastructure, the demand for diesel cars increased significantly, with the percentage of diesel engines increasing from 12.9% (3.2 million) to 39.7% (12.4 million) in this time.

-Much of the popularity of diesel can be attributed to road tax incentives introduced by the government from 2001.
+Much of the popularity of diesel cars can be attributed to road tax incentives introduced by the government from 2001.
 The environmental focus in the early 2000s was to reduce carbon emissions, which led to a push away from petrol and towards diesel.